rominalodolo/Linux_Terminal_Course/README.md

 ### `ln`

 ### `who`
+Displays the users logged in to the system

 ### `su`
 While you're logged in to the terminal shell with one user, you might need to switch to another user.